Modest Mussorgsky: Decline

-Mussorgsky, like others of 'The Five', was perceived as an extremist by the Emperor and much of his court.
+Mussorgsky, like others of "The Five", was perceived as an extremist by the emperor and much of his court.
 This may have been the reason Tsar Alexander III personally crossed off Boris Godunov from the list of proposed pieces for the Imperial Opera in 1888.

 Works

 Mussorgsky's works, while strikingly novel, are stylistically Romantic and draw heavily on Russian musical themes.
 He has been the inspiration for many Russian composers, including most notably Dmitri Shostakovich (in his late symphonies) and Sergei Prokofiev (in his operas).

-In 1868/1869 he composed the opera Boris Godunov, about the life of the Russian tsar, but it was rejected by the Mariinsky Opera.
+In 1868 or 1869, Mussorgsky composed the opera Boris Godunov, about the life of the Russian tsar, but it was rejected by the Mariinsky Opera.
 Mussorgsky thus edited the work, making a final version in 1874.
 The early version is considered darker and more concise than the later version, but also more crude.
 Nikolai Rimsky-Korsakov re-orchestrated the opera in 1896 and revised it in 1908.
 The opera has also been revised by other composers, notably Shostakovich, who made two versions, one for film and one for stage.

 The opera Khovanshchina was unfinished and unperformed when Mussorgsky died, but it was completed by Rimsky-Korsakov and received its premiere in 1886 in Saint Petersburg.
-This opera, too, was revised by Shostakovich.
+This opera was also revised by Shostakovich.
 The Fair at Sorochyntsi, another opera, was left incomplete at his death but a dance excerpt, the Gopak, is frequently performed.

 Mussorgsky's most imaginative and frequently performed work is the cycle of piano pieces describing paintings in sound called Pictures at an Exhibition.
 This composition, best known through an orchestral arrangement by Maurice Ravel, was written in commemoration of his friend, the architect Viktor Hartmann.

-Mussorgsky's single-movement orchestral work Night on Bald Mountain enjoyed broad popular recognition in the 1940s when it was featured, in tandem with Schubert's 'Ave Maria', in the 1940 Walt Disney animated film Fantasia.
+Mussorgsky's single-movement orchestral work Night on Bald Mountain enjoyed broad popular recognition in the 1940s when it was featured, in tandem with Schubert's "Ave Maria", in the 1940 Walt Disney animated film Fantasia.

 Among the composer's other works are a number of songs, including three song cycles: The Nursery (1872), Sunless (1874) and Songs and Dances of Death (1877); plus Mephistopheles' Song of the Flea and many others.
 Important early recordings of songs by Mussorgsky were made by tenor Vladimir Rosing in the 1920s and 1930s.
 Other recordings have been made by Boris Christoff between 1951 and 1957 and by Sergei Leiferkus in 1993.

-Criticism
+Reputation

 Contemporary opinions of Mussorgsky as a composer and person varied from positive to ambiguous to negative.
 Mussorgsky's eventual supporters, Vladimir Stasov and Mily Balakirev, initially registered strongly negative impressions of the composer.
-Stasov wrote Balakirev, in an 1863 letter, "I have no use for Mussorgsky.
+Stasov wrote to Balakirev, in an 1863 letter, "I have no use for Mussorgsky.
 His views may tally with mine, but I have never heard him express an intelligent idea.
 All in him is flabby, dull.
 He is, it seems to me, a thorough idiot", and Balakirev agreed: "Yes, Mussorgsky is little short of an idiot."